Private preview

 A leaking pool isn't going to fix itself.

 The longer you wait, the worse it gets.
-Let us repair it properly and you're done.
+Let us locate it properly and confirm the right repair path.